Error loading MacroEngine script (file: CSSIncludes.cshtml)

 In today’s complex, global business environment, transportation managers play a key role in the efficient production, transportation and storage of consumer goods.
-In a variety of industries, they are responsible for optimizing transportation performance and managing expenses in fulfillment of organizational goals.
+In a variety of industries, they are responsible for optimizing transportation performance and managing expenses in order to fulfill organizational goals.
+Manufacturers and retailers are increasingly turning to distribution outsourcing and just-in-time fulfillment to improve efficiency.
+Becoming a transportation manager takes the right combination of educational background, work experience and personal attributes.

 Transportation management is a flexible, analytical and creative position.
 Transportation managers are typically required to lead operations for organizations that provide transportation services, or to oversee strategic transportation initiatives for retail or wholesale fulfillment.
 These professionals work closely with supply chain, sales, customer service and technology departments, as well as with external vendors.

 Transportation is an area of business that requires highly skilled managers, especially as operations become more complex and efficiency remains the guiding principle of countless organizations.
 Transportation managers are responsible for scheduling, training, supporting and developing staff to maximize productivity while minimizing risk, expenses and errors.
-From the clothes we wear to the appliances we use to keep them clean, all of the products we use every day are made available through the efforts of transportation managers.
+From the clothes we wear to the appliances we use to keep them clean, the products we use daily are made available through the efforts of transportation managers.

 Transportation managers typically oversee all aspects of transportation, from safety training to regulatory compliance.
-Typical job duties include scheduling and tracking deliveries, assigning work to staff, and analyzing the effectiveness of existing operations.
-They may develop and implement more efficient procedures to eliminate waste and errors, thereby improving productivity and profits.
+Typical job duties include scheduling and tracking deliveries, assigning work to staff and analyzing the effectiveness of existing operations.
+These professionals may develop and implement more efficient procedures to eliminate waste and errors, thereby improving productivity and profits.

 Transportation managers will often resolve disputes, solve transportation problems and negotiate with suppliers.
 Their overarching responsibility is to support customer experiences through efficient product transportation and delivery.